 Christiana Coover began her dance training at Jeanette Popp School of Dance.
 She trained there for two years and then moved to Nevada with her family and found her love of ballet.
 She returned to Dayton and began training at Dayton Ballet.
 When she was 15 she attended a summer program at The Pittsburgh Ballet Theatre and was invited to stay and train year round.
-She finished high school in Pittsburgh and had the opportunity to dance roles in Balanchine's Concerto Borrocco, Nutcracker, Allegro Brilliante, Serenade and more.
+She finished high school in Pittsburgh and had the opportunity to dance roles in Balanchine's Concerto Borrocco, Nutcracker, Allegro Brilliante, Serenade, and more.
 She also studied at BalletMet, Joffrey Ballet NY, Boston Ballet and more.
 She began teaching in 2000 and danced professionally with The Alabama Ballet for four years.
-She returned to Dayton to teach and has been a vital part of the faculty at the Dayton Dance Conservatory ever since.
-She has a passion for ballet and brings something special to her students.
-She is very excited to begin a new chapter training dancers at Pontecorvo Ballet Studios.
+She has a passion for ballet and brings something special to her students

 Gregory Robinson received his dance training at the University of Alabama in Birmingham.
 His career as a performer, teacher, ballet master, and choreographer, primarily with Dayton Ballet, has spanned more than thirty years.
 He was named a "Dayton Gem" by the Dayton Daily News.
 His works have garnered critical praise and funding from regional and national arts agencies including MCACD, Culture Works, the H. Robert Magee foundation, and the NEA.